How to Use Technology to Live a Greener Lifestyle

 IoT devices, whether in the savannah of an endangered species or in a California living room, can have a big impact on the world.
 More importantly, they can help individuals live a greener lifestyle.
 It’s a win-win!

 For those concerned about security, don’t worry – a simple VPN router for home devices, such as this VPN router from ExpressVPN, can help prevent security issues from arising.
 Once you set one up, all that’s left to do is watch your energy usage go down and witness your lifestyle become greener and greener.

-Amy Cavendish is a content strategist at the TechFools, a tech blog aiming to inform readers about the potential dangers of technology and introduce them to the best ways to protect themselves online.
+Amy Cavendish is a writer at UK AssignYourWriter and content strategist at the TechFools, a tech blog aiming to inform readers about the potential dangers of technology and introduce them to the best ways to protect themselves online.
 As an outspoken advocate for digital freedom, Cavendish is dedicated to empowering her readers to take control of their digital lives with her thought-leadership articles.